Nitrogen Blanketing for Ships, Tanks, Transformers, & More

-What Exactly Is an Inert Gas System?
+What Is an Inert Gas System?

-Inert gas is gas that lacks sufficient oxygen levels for combustion, significantly reducing hazardous reactivity.
-Being the most critical system for the safe operation of oil tankers and ships, an inert gas system will reduce available oxygen levels and suppress potentially harmful explosions.
+Inert gas is gas that lacks enough oxygen for combustion, significantly reducing hazardous reactivity.
+An inert gas system is the most critical system for the safe operation of oil tankers and ships because it suppresses potentially harmful explosions by reducing available oxygen levels.

 Is Nitrogen an Inert Gas?

-Although nitrogen is not technically an inert gas, it is commonly referred to and used as an inert gas due to its strong, triple bond stability and low reactivity.
+Although nitrogen is not technically an inert gas, it is commonly referred to and used as an inert gas due to its strong, triple-bond stability and low reactivity.
 Nitrogen is often used to blanket reactive materials from contact with oxygen.
 In turn, this significantly reduces the risk of an explosion on tankers and ships.